moding-il/bizdoc.core/README.md

     ]
 ```

-Mask value accepts a dot (.) for a single character, asterisk (*) for more than one character and hashtag (#) for replacing an individual character with a character at the same position in the base account.
+Mask value accepts a dot (.) for a single character, asterisk (*) for more than one character and hashtag (#) for replacing an individual character with a character at the same position in a previously selected combination.
-Hashtags patterns enable drilling up from a base code.
+Hashtags patterns enable drilling up from a base combination.

-In addition to roles, a pattern can be set a _rule_ expression.
+In addition to roles, a pattern can be set a programatic _rule_ expression.
 See [Rules](#rules) section on how to add an expression.

-The built-in CubePatternUsage report use patterns to selectivly show data relevant to the user.
+The built-in *CubePatternUsage* report uses patterns to selectivly show data relevant to the user.

-You can test if the user has privileges to a cirtain set of axes using the Authorize() method of the CubeService service.
+You can test if the user has privileges to a cirtain set of axes using the Authorize() method of the `CubeService` service.

-By default, the CanView() method of the cube uses patterns to restrict access to cube data.
+By default, the cube CanView() method uses patterns to restrict access to cube data.

-Patterns can be modified using a designated administration utility or, by manually editing the configuration file.
+Patterns can be modified using the designated administration utility or, by manually editing the configuration file.

 #### Explore data

-If you use the cube to store 3rd party app data, such as POs from ERP, you can provide drill down to the 3rd party app by implementing the IBrowsable.
+If you use the cube to store 3rd party app data, such as POs from ERP, you can provide drill down to the 3rd party app by implementing the IBrowsable interface.

 First, override the GetExploreType() method and return the relevant type for the requested axes.
 Then, implement the CubeBase.IBrowsable&lt;T&gt; QueryAsync() to populate 3rd party data.